18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 Bet of the Day

-Betting Sites » News » Next Pope odds: Parolin heads betting on who will be the next Pope
+Betting Sites » News » Next Pope odds: Parolin & Tagle head new pope betting as conclave approaches

 Updated on

-The Catholic church is currently preparing for a conclave to elect a new pope, following the death of Pope Francis on Sunday 21st April.
+The Catholic church is currently preparing for a conclave to elect a new pope, following the death of Pope Francis.
 Although conclaves are historically unpredictable, millions of Catholics across the world will be curious as to who’ll become their new leader.
 With that in mind, let’s take a look at some of the most likely contenders to be chosen for the role, alongside all the odds for who will be the next pope.

 Next Pope Betting Odds